zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 Especially if you’re [[later in life]], let’s say your [[post]] 20, 21, 22,
 - you almost __don’t get to__ choose which specific knowledge you have.
 - [[Rather]], you __get to__ look at what you have already built by that point in time, and then you can __build on top of it__.

+> Specific knowledge can’t be trained

+The first thing to notice about specific knowledge is that you can’t be trained for it.
+If you can be trained for it, if you can go to a class and learn specific knowledge, then somebody else can be trained for it too, and then we can [[mass-produce]] and [[mass-train]] people.
+[[Heck]], we can even program computers to do it and eventually we can program robots to [[walk around]] __doing__ it.